-Therefore, solutions like Layer Two, Proof-of-Stake (PoS), Directed Acyclic Graphs (DAGs) come to facilitate the performance of blockchain.
+Therefore, solutions like Layer Two, Lightning Network.
+Proof-of-Stake (PoS), Directed Acyclic Graphs (DAGs) come to facilitate the performance of blockchain.

 In terms of Interoperability

 Blockchain and cryptocurrency are lacking an interoperability protocol.
 Currently, the only way to jump from a blockchain to another is by trading your cryptocurrency via a third-party exchange.

 But for blockchains that would be used for purposes other than cryptocurrencies, this situation would be highly inconvenient.

 Therefore, Blockchain 3.0 needs to come with a mechanism for transferring data and assets between blockchains without needing a centralized third-party.

 Blockchain 3.0 projects breakthrough attempts